toebeann/gib/README.md

 curl -fsSL https://cdn.jsdelivr.net/gh/toebeann/gib/gib.sh | bash
 ```

-This command will make sure that [bun](https://bun.sh/) (a speedy JavaScript
-runtime) is installed, then install and run the latest version of gib with it.
+This command will install and launch gib.
+After the first run, you can simply
+run the command `gib` in Terminal if you want to use it again instead (**note:**
+you will need to restart the Terminal first).

 If you're curious how it all works or want to verify the source code is safe,
 check [`gib.sh`](https://github.com/toebeann/gib/blob/main/gib.sh) and
 [`index.ts`](https://github.com/toebeann/gib/blob/main/src/cli/index.ts) for